 Privacy Statement for Andrews McMeel Publishing

-.
+and other sites owned or operated by AMP.
 AMP does not intend to collect any personal information from children under 13 unless AMP believes such collection to be permitted by law; please read below for AMP's policy with respect to children under 13.

 What does this privacy statement cover?

-- This policy covers the treatment and use of personally identifiable information that is collected by AMP at its Web site.
+- This policy covers the treatment and use of personally identifiable information that is collected by AMP at its website.

-- This policy does not cover information that may or may not be collected by companies or Web sites that AMP does not own or control.
+- This policy does not cover information that may or may not be collected by companies or websites that AMP does not own or control.
 This policy also does not guide the behavior of individuals not employed by AMP.

 How is my personally identifiable information used by AMP?
+Special Contests or Promotions.

 AMP is the sole owner of the information collected from the AMP service.
 Your Personal Information can only be collected when you voluntarily provide it.